vxiwspy/Infinity/README.md

 # Future

-> v2 is currently in development adding the 2nd page (User token things like token nuker etc..)
+> v2 is currently in development adding the 2nd page (User token things like token nuker etc..) with way better code

 Dont Skid